vasveena/amazon-emr-ttt-workshop/docs/day1/spark/exercise.md

 Now run the command to start the SSM session.
 The value of --target is replaced with the instance ID obtained using above commands.

-**Note:** If you are not able to run the above commands to obtain the instance ID, replace $instance_id in the below command with the leader node instance ID obtained from the EMR Web Console (EMR Web Console -> "EMR-Spark-Hive-Presto" -> Hardware tab -> click on Instance Fleet ID of the MASTER Node Type -> Copy the instance ID).
+**Note:** If you are not able to run the above commands to obtain the instance ID, replace $instance_id in the below command with the leader node instance ID obtained from the [EMR Web Console](https://us-east-1.console.aws.amazon.com/elasticmapreduce/home?region=us-east-1#) (Right click -> Open Link in New Tab) -> "EMR-Spark-Hive-Presto" -> Hardware tab -> click on Instance Fleet ID of the MASTER Node Type -> Copy the instance ID).

 ![Spark - 20](images/spark-20.png)